Posterior Limb Of The Internal Capsule

 Anatomy of the Internal Capsule

 To fully appreciate the significance of the PLIC, understanding the anatomy of the internal capsule as a whole is crucial.
 The internal capsule is a V-shaped band of white matter situated deep within each cerebral hemisphere.
-It is bordered medially by the thalamus and caudate nucleus, and laterally by the lentiform nucleus (putamen and globus pallidus).
-This compact structure can be divided into five distinct parts:
+It is bordered medially by the thalamus and caudate nucleus, and laterally by the lentiform nucleus (putamen and globus pallidus) That's the part that actually makes a difference..

 • Anterior Limb: Located between the caudate nucleus and the lentiform nucleus.